 There are three main stages of nutrient digestion:

 Of course, some meat is tougher than others.
-And meat with lots of gristle or other tough fiber makes it hard for enzymes to get at the nutrients inside.
+Meat with lots of gristle or other tough fiber makes it hard for enzymes to get the nutrients inside.

 As a result, poorly chewed meat can be difficult to digest.